Maayani2000/GameDev6-MidProject/README.md

 - The game skips the menu: ensure `InitialSceneLoader` and `MainMenu` are included in build settings and no other script calls `SceneManager.LoadScene` at startup.
 - Restart hotkey doesn’t work: verify you’re on the Win/Lose scene and the `RestartManager` GameObject persists in play mode.
 - HP doesn’t update: confirm the player prefab uses `PlayableCharacter` derivatives and `PlayerHealthUI` is present in `TheGame` scene.
+- Hit notifications missing: ensure the HUD `Status text` object has `PlayerStatusMessageUI` attached and its `partyManager` reference is set.

 For additional issues, inspect the Unity Console for errors and check the relevant script referenced above.